kdheepak/JuliaFormatter.vim/README.md

 > that needs a specific version of a package, but you have another one compiled
 > into the sysimage.

-`PackageCompiler` can be used with the `JuliaFormatter` using the following commands (from a top-level directory of a clone of `JuliaFormatter.vim`)
+`PackageCompiler` can be used with `JuliaFormatter.vim` by running the following:

 ```
-$ julia --project scripts/packagecompiler.jl
+$ julia --project /path/to/JuliaFormatter.vim/scripts/packagecompiler.jl
 ```

 Then in your `vimrc` set: